 3. The page should be used only for college or district-related purposes.

 4. The employee responsible for posting to the social media site must regularly monitor the page.
-The sites will also be monitored by the Public Information Office.

 5. Personal information should not be posted on social media sites, including but not limited to: student identification numbers, employee identification numbers, Social Security numbers, personal addresses or phone numbers, or driver’s license numbers.